Fatal1ty/mashumaro/README.md

 > A descendant class without a discriminator field will be ignored, but
 > its descendants won't.

-Suppose we have a hierarchy of client events distinguishable by class attribute "type":
+Suppose we have a hierarchy of client events distinguishable by a class attribute "type":

 ```python